wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Schedule your bump offers for specific days.
 * Edit your offers in Sandbox mode.
 * Skip bump offers if the offer product is already added to the cart.
-* Offer simple, variable, and subscription products as order bump offers.
+* Offer simple, variable, and subscription products as order bump upsell offers.
 * Track order bumps performance with Order Bump Sales Reports and Behavioral Analytics.

 == ORDER BUMP PLUGIN MEETS YOUR REQUIREMENT, SO ==